-- Hosting (Shared-Farm-1, Dedicated): concerned with how the tenant software is hosted - read more about this in our guide.
+- Hosting Region (West US, East US 2): concerned with how the tenant software is hosted - read more about this in our tenant infrastructure section.

-- Upgrade ring (Early adopter, Stable, Pinned): concerned with when the tenant's applications are upgraded in relationship to other tenants - read more about this in our guide.
+- Release ring (Alpha, Beta, Stable): concerned with when the tenant's applications are upgraded in relationship to other tenants - read more about this in our guide.